 The Oxford English Dictionary also says that 'communicate' means 'to have a common door with'.
-The two people in this photograph know each other; they speak the same language (even the et man den tissere friige Forfil of her wordt tristante filter mer para de groot trespondente tr same local language), they share the same history, similar experiences and similar values.
+The two people in this photograph know each other; they speak the same language (even the same hilf my sin . . expendence in the Dordonne recom of Frances race ahead.
+And perhaps some same local language), they share the same history, similar experiences and similar values.
 They can talk and usually understand each other.
 There is an open door between them.
 And, indeed, this type of door encourages people to communicate.